michaeljones/on-commit-messages/README.md

 - `EDITOR` environment variable

 And if none of those are set then it uses `vi` on your system.
-If you are not used to it, `vi` is a confusing and complicated experience that can be off-putting.
-[2](#foot-note-vi) Good alternatives to `vi` for composing your commit messages are `nano`, `pico` and `micro` depending on what your system has installed.
+If you are not used to it, `vi` is a confusing and complicated experience that can be off-putting <sup>[2](#foot-note-vi)</sup>.
+Good alternatives to `vi` for composing your commit messages are `nano`, `pico` and `micro` depending on what your system has installed.
 Nano includes shortcut help at the bottom of the display to help you figure out how to save and exit.

 Well configured command line editors will provide you with syntax highlighting and automatic line wrapping to help you keep to the appropriate structure of a commit message without confining you to